Felice Alessandri

-Felice Alessandri (24 November 1747 – 15 August 1798) was an Italian keyboardist and composer who was internationally active; working in Berlin, London, Paris, St. Petersburg, and Turin.
+Felice Alessandri (24 November 1747 – 15 August 1798) was an Italian keyboardist and composer who was internationally active; working in Berlin, London, Paris, Saint Petersburg, and Turin.
 He is best known for his stage works, and he produced a total of 32 operas between 1764 and 1794.
 His other compositions include 6 symphonies, 6 trio sonatas for 2 violins with basso continuo, a ballet, and an oratorio.

 Life and career

 Born in Rome, Alessandri was trained at the Naples Conservatory.
 After completing his studies he became maestro di cappella at the Turin Cathedral.
-He then moved to Paris, France where he lived for 4 years.
-After a brief return to Italy, he came to London in 1768 where he was active as a concert pianist and two of his comic operas were staged: La moglie fedete and Re alia caccia.
-He then spent time in various cities in Italy and in St. Petersburg, Russia.
-He came to Berlin in 1789 where he served as choir master of the Berlin Hofoper from 1790-1792.
-Two of his operas were premiered in Berlin: Il Ritorno a Ulysse (1790) and Dario (1791).
+He then moved to Paris, where he lived for 4 years.
+After a brief return to Italy, he came to London in 1768 where he was active as a concert pianist and two of his comic operas were staged: La moglie fedele and Re alla caccia.
+He then spent time in various cities in Italy and in Saint Petersburg.
+He came to Berlin in 1789 where he served as choirmaster of the Berlin Hofoper from 1790 to 1792.
+Two of his operas were premiered in Berlin: Il ritorno di Ulysse a Penelope (1790) and Dario (1791).
 In 1792 his comic opera L'Ouverture du grand opera italien a Nankin was mounted in Potsdam.
 Not much is known about his activities over the next six years.
 He died in 1798 in Casalino at the age of 50.